klaudiosinani/binoheap/readme.md

 ## In Depth

-A binomial heap data structure, is a specific implementation of the heap data structure, comprised of collections of binomial trees that are linearly linked together, where each tree is an minimum or maximum ordered heap.
+A binomial heap data structure, is a specific implementation of the heap data structure, comprised of collections of binomial trees that are linearly linked together, where each tree is a minimum or maximum ordered heap.
 Binomial heaps are similar to binary heaps but they have a more specific structure and allow for efficient `O(log n)` heap merging.

 A binomial heap is implemented as a set of binomial trees, compared to a binary heap that has the shape of a single binary tree, which are defined recursively as follows: